 Behavioral or human relations management emerged in 1920 and dealt with the human aspects of organizations.
 Elton Mayo, known as Father of Hawthorne Studies.
-The Hawthorne studies are significant because they demonstrated the importance influence of human factor on worker productivity.
+The Hawthorne studies are significant because they demonstrated the important influence of human factor on worker productivity.

-Peter Drucker has varied experience from the fields which includes psychology, sociology, Law and Journalism.
+Peter Drucker has a varied experience from the fields which include psychology, sociology, Law and Journalism.
 Drucker's contributions have made tremendous impact on the management practices.
-He has developed solutions to number of managerial problems.
+He has developed solutions to a number of managerial problems.